baharbiazar/fraud_detection/overview.md

 1. Write a function that periodically fetches new data, generates a predicted fraud probability, and saves it to your database (after verifying that the data hasn't been seen before).

 **Make sure your app is adding the examples to the database with predicted fraud probabilities.**

-## Day 2: Afternoon

-### Step 7: Dashboard

-#### [Deliverable]: Web front end to present results

-You want to present potentially fraudulent transactions with their probability scores from your model.
-The transactions should be segmented into 3 groups: low risk, medium risk, or high risk (based on the probabilities).

-* Add route in Flask app for a dashboard
-* Read data from postgres/mongodb
-* Return HTML with the data
-    * To generate the HTML from the json data from the database, either just use simple string concatenation or Jinja2 templates.